AJRobinson20/text-adventure-game/README.md

-# text-adventure-game
-A Python-based text adventure game created as a school project.
-# Text-Based Adventure Game (Python)
+Text-Based Adventure Game (Python)

-A text-based adventure game created in Python for a school project.

-## How to Run
-1. Install Python 3
-2. Download this repo
-3. Run:
-   python TextBasedGameRevised.py

-## Commands
-- North, South, East, West
-- get <item>
+A simple Python text-based adventure game where the player explores rooms, collects clues, and attempts to solve a mystery.
+This was developed as a school project to demonstrate structured programming, control flow, and interactive input handling.
+Created by Amaria J. Robinson.